 CAPP is directed by a Board of Governors that sets priorities for the Executive Team, staff and committees.
-The board includes a full-time president, a volunteer chairman and 30 volunteer governors.
-Each represents member companies at the chief executive officer level.
+The board includes a full-time president, a volunteer chairperson, and up to 78 volunteer governors.
+A new chairperson is nominated each year and each of the governors represents member companies at the chief executive officer level.

-Almost 250 member volunteers lend their expertise to the nine Executive Policy Groups (EPGs).
-Each focuses on a specific aspect of the industry such as Alberta, British Columbia, Saskatchewan or Northern operations, Atlantic Canada, Communications, Oil Sands, Aboriginal Relations, Markets and Transportation, Fiscal, and Environment.
+Almost 250 member volunteers lend their expertise to the six Policy Groups (PGs).
+Each focuses on a specific aspect of the industry such as Alberta, British Columbia, Saskatchewan or offshore operations, oil sands and tolls and tariffs

 CAPP's vision is to enhance Canada's prosperity by enabling responsible growth of Canada's upstream oil and natural gas industry.